Robertstar2000/Hypatia/README.md

 ---

 ### **Note: This is a sophisticated frontend-only application that runs entirely in your browser.
-All data is securely stored on your local machine using IndexedDB.
+All project data is securely stored on your local machine using IndexedDB.
 No backend or sign-up is required.**

 ---